hmrc/agent-authorisation-api/README.md

 |:-----|:----:|:------------|:--------:|--------:|

 ### Response code: 204
 Relationship is active.
-Agent has delegated authorisation for the client.
+Agent is authorised to act for the client.

 ### Response code: 400